 Q1.
 Will my CIBIL score be affected if I opt for restructuring?

-Ans.
-Axis Bank may take up to 15 working days from the submission of application along with applicable documents to notify you of its decision.
+Axis Bank usually communicates its decision through electronic means or in writing regarding the rejection or approval of your loan restructuring application within 30 days of receiving the application.
 However, do remember that approval of the restructuring decision is not guaranteed and may vary on a case by case basis.

 Q3.
 Is restructuring of my Axis Bank personal loan mandatory?